 Higher humidity

 Although rain is desirable in dry weather and good for many plants, we still live in England, where there is always more moisture than necessary, and this can cause problems in your garden.
 If you have concerns about too much humidity in your garden, contact your local professional gardener for accurate advice and proper help on what to do to deal with it.
-There are some simple rules that can help prevent problems due to high humidity:
+Some simple rules can help prevent problems due to high humidity:

 Avoid walking on wet garden soil, especially between rows of plants.